tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 ## Next steps

 Now it's time to list out the [resource URLs and methods](docapis_doc_resource_urls_and_methods.html) for the resource.
-(Generally the resource, resource URL, and method are tightly packaged, but I've separated them out into two steps here.)
+(Generally the resource, resource URL, and method are tightly packaged, but I've separated them out into a couple of steps here.)